sverweij/dependency-cruiser/doc/faq.md

 ## Troubleshooting

-### Q: TypeScript, coffeescript or livescript dependencies don't show up.
+### Q: TypeScript, coffeescript, livescript or Vue Single File Component (SFC) dependencies don't show up.
 How can I fix that?

 **A**: Install the compiler you use in the same spot dependency-cruiser is installed (or vv).